gtk-rs/gtk4-rs/book/src/main_event_loop.md

 We want to send a `bool` to inform, whether we want the button to react to clicks or not.
 Since we send in a separate thread, we can use [`send_blocking`](https://docs.rs/async-channel/latest/async_channel/struct.Sender.html#method.send_blocking).
 But what about receiving?
-Every time we get a message we want to set the sensitivity of the button according to the `bool` we've received.
+Every time we get a message, we want to set the sensitivity of the button according to the `bool` we've received.
 However, we don't want to block the main loop while waiting for a message to receive.
 That is the whole point of the exercise after all!